alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 **2. Vibe but Verify**

-Don’t just ask an LLM a question and go with it.
+Don't just ask an LLM a question and go with it.
 Ask a couple of LLMs.
 So, I often ask the same question to ChatGPT and to Claude, and I have them both up.
 I ask the question because I'll learn from both of the answers.
 Often, one of them is too long-winded or is missing the point of it, and one of them will be spot on.